-Figure 2: The plot explains the sampling in the "multi-peak" mode of APV25.
+Figure 2: Sampling in the "multi-peak" mode of APV25.
 The black line shows the signal waveform after the CR-RC shaper circuit.
 The stars show the sampled signal height recorded in the analog ring buffer according to the 32 MHz sampling clock.
 The red stars indicate the six successive samples read out at the trigger reception in the six-samples mode.
 The red stars with a green circle indicate the samples read out in the three-samples acquisition.

-merit of this concept is shorter signal propagation length, leading to the smaller capacitance of the signal line and hence the smaller noise level.
-To reduce the material budget the APV25 chips on the sensor are thinned down to $100~\mu m$.
-APV25s are mounted on the single side of the sensor and read out the signals from the other side via wrapped flexible printed circuits.
-The power consumption of the APV25 chip is 0.4~W/chip and in to-143 tal 700W in the entire SVD.
-The chips are chilled by bi-phase144 -20°C CO_2 .
+The APV25 chips are mounted on each middle sensor (chipon-sensor concept) with thermal isolation foam in between.
+The merit of this concept is shorter signal propagation length, leading to smaller capacitance of the signal line and hence reduced noise level.
+To minimize the material budget the APV25 chips on the sensor are thinned down to $100~\mu m$.
+APV25s are mounted on a single side of the sensor and readout of the signals is from the other side via wrapped flexible printed circuits.
+The power consumption of the APV25 chip is 0.4~W/chip and in to- 146 tal 700 W in the entire SVD.
+The chips are chilled by bi-phase 147 - 20 °C CO2.